halotrade-zone/halotrade-contracts/contracts/halo-router/README.md

 # halo-router
 ## Introduction
 The Router Contract contains the logic to facilitate multi-hop swap operations.
-It is the entry point for all swap operations include.
+It is the entry point for all swap operations.
 ## InstantiateMsg
 ```javascript
 {